The media that Visual Studio 2005 shipped on may be bad, preventing a successful installation.

 XXXXXXXXXXXXXXXXXXXXXXXXX

-Note: XXXXXXXXXXXXXXXXXXXXXXXXX is the 25 digit product key, entered without dashes, found on the CD packaging.
+Note: XXXXXXXXXXXXXXXXXXXXXXXXX is the 25 digit product key, entered without dashes, found on the CD packaging. - Save your changes and close the file.

-10. Share the VS2005 folder on the network and set the appropriate security settings.
+Note: Completing this step enables pre-populating the product key for the user who will install from the network share. - Share the VS2005 folder on the network and set the appropriate security settings.
 The path to Visual Studio 2005 setup from the network looks like \\[servername]\VS2005\VS\setup.exe

 Note: Setup will fail if any path and file name combination exceeds 260 characters.
 The maximum length of a path in Visual Studio is 221 characters.
 You should copy files to a path with less than 70 characters.
 If you create a network share for a network image, the UNC path to the root installation location should contain fewer than 39 characters.